How to Fix “Cannot See Shared Folders in Windows 10 PC”

 - Then, select Windows Credentials > Add a Windows credential.

 Failing all of that, there is always the Shared Folders troubleshooter.
-Select Settings, Update & Security, Troubleshoot and select Shared Folders.
+Select Settings, Update & Security, Troubleshoot, and Shared Folders.
 Run the troubleshooter from there.

 Accessing a Shared Folder That Isn’t Password Protected

-- Type ‘control’ into the Windows Search bar and select Control Panel, or you can go the the Settings page.
+- Type control into the Windows Search bar and select Control Panel, or you can go to the Settings page.